Last Updated on May 8, 2023 by Tim Wells

 Absolutely!
 There’s a catch, however.

 Unlike the NVIDIA Shield TV or Apple TV, pure Android was designed to run on smartphones and tablets, so it doesn’t necessarily support higher resolutions.
-In fact, no Android box at the moment can play Netflix in full HD or 4K video.
+In fact, no pure Android box at the moment can play Netflix in full HD or 4K video.

 To make matters worse, Netflix blocks 4K and HD content from devices they haven’t explicitly certified.
-That means even if you have an incredibly powerful Android box, you’re limited to standard-definition video unless Netflix has specifically given you the okay.
+That means even if you have an incredibly powerful Android box, you’re limited to standard-definition video unless Netflix has specifically given you the OK.

 Several Netflix-certified devices run Android TV.
 However, no Netflix-certified TV boxes are running pure Android.